chrisvasqm/api-library/README.md

-# Book Store API
+# Library API

-Node + Express + TypeScript API about a Book Store to manage:
+Node + Express + TypeScript API about a Library to manage:

 1. Books
 2. Authors